Left Luggage in Europe: the Ultimate Guide to the Best Luggage Storage Facilities and Services

 Later in this post I share a few affiliate links.
 I may earn a commission if you click on them and make a purchase, at no cost to you.
 I really appreciate your support!

-It’s understandable — traveling to multiple destinations allows you to make the most out of your trip.
+Traveling to multiple destinations allows you to maximize your trip.

 BUT MOVING FROM ONE DESTINATION TO ANOTHER REQUIRES CHECKING OUT OF ACCOMMODATIONS AND MOVING YOUR LUGGAGE FROM PLACE TO PLACE.

-Where to store luggage when traveling in Europe might seem like a daunting question, especially if you’re traveling with valuables like laptops or personal mementos.
+Where to store luggage when traveling in Europe might seem like a daunting question, especially if you’re traveling with valuables like laptops, jewelry, or personal mementos.

 They’re especially useful if you are staying in short-term rentals like a VRBO or an Airbnb.

-One of the reasons that I more often stay at hotels rather than short-term rentals like VRBO or AirBnB is due to the convenience of storing luggage directly with the hotel.
+This convenience is one of the reasons that I usually choose to stay at hotels rather than short-term rentals like VRBO or AirBnB.

-Be sure to hold onto the luggage tag or ticket.
+Be sure to hold onto the luggage tag or ticket so that you can easily collect your luggage.

-It can feel like a formality if you've been staying at the same property for more than a few days and have gotten familiar with the front desk staff.
+It may feel like a formality if you've been staying at the hotel for a few days and have gotten familiar with the front desk staff.

 But keep in mind that the morning staff will likely be gone by the time that you come to pick up your bags later in the evening.